ggodin1981/LibraryManagementSystemAPI/README.md

 app.Run();
 ```

+  ## **Key Enhancements:**

+  **Repository Pattern:**
+  - IBookRepository separates data access logic from business logic, making it easier to switch out storage implementations (e.g., in-memory, database).

+  **Singleton:**
+  - The LibraryService ensures there is only one instance of the service, which uses the repository for data operations.

+  **Error Handling:**
+  - Added validation and proper HTTP responses for errors like invalid book data, book not found, and already borrowed or returned books.

+  **Clean Architecture:**
+  - Separation of concerns with domain models, service layer (application), and controllers (presentation layer).

+  **Pattern:**
+  - The Library Service handles book GetNextId with unique IDs.

   ## **Conclusion**
   - This refactored code now uses the Repository pattern to manage data access through the InMemoryBookRepository and applies Clean Architecture principles by separating the application into layers (Domain, Application, Infrastructure, Presentation).